Sorting an array of objects by a property value in javascript

 Profile picture

-Written by who lives and works in Wisconsin building useful things, and thinks that pineapple on pizza is okay.
+Written by who lives and works in Wisconsin building useful things, and thinks that pineapple on pizza is an acceptable choice.